5 tips for your modern data governance strategy

 Tip 3: Give end users Microsoft 365 training and support

-To maximize your investment in Microsoft 365, you want to encourage adoption of SharePoint and Teams.
+To maximize your investment in Microsoft 365, you want to encourage the adoption of SharePoint and Teams.
 This means ensuring end users are actually using the tools you’re paying for and managing.

 Enabling self-service is an easy way to foster a culture of trust within an organization.
 But when it comes to a hybrid workplace, it goes beyond trust.
 Self-service, particularly with SharePoint and Teams, is crucial to a hybrid employee’s success in their job.